Amir-Ageez/NLPLogixGame/README.md

 The default refresh time is 1 second

-# To Run the Game
+# To run the Game

 clone the repository